pzelnip/pycascades2021/Readme.md

 ### Struggles From Idea To Finish, Any Other Challenges?

-- Al: motiviation is a matter of sticking your head down & doing, some days are better than others.
+- Al: motivation is a matter of sticking your head down & doing, some days are better than others.
 Main problem: coming up with actual topics for books.
-  Hard becasue there are so many good resources out now.
+  Hard because there are so many good resources out now.
 - Harry: helps if you feel there's a need for this book
 - April: how do you stay motived?
 I have a contractual agreement!
 I like the writing piece, but the contract is enough.